Top 10 things to do in Brisbane

 7. New Farm Park and Brisbane Powerhouse

-With its rich heritage and expansive river frontage, New Farm is know for its grand park and the iconic Brisbane Powerhouse.
+With its rich heritage and river frontage, New Farm is known for its grand park and iconic Brisbane Powerhouse.
 New Farm Park is one of Brisbane's oldest and largest parks.
-It features large open spaces framed by giant fig trees and the Brisbane River making it the perfect spot for a picnic.
+It features large open spaces framed by giant fig trees and the Brisbane River, perfect for a picnic.

 Craving some entertainment?
 Brisbane Powerhouse hosts over a thousand performances and events each year.
 Catering for all preferences, take your pick of theatre, comedy, dance, music, film, visual arts and more.